Polarsteps vs Google Maps 2026: Journal or Navigator?

 - From the blogAmerica's Tightest Connections 2026: 43 of the 50 Busiest Airports Let an Airline Sell You a 30-Minute LayoverAcross the 50 busiest US airports, 43 publish a 30-minute domestic minimum connection time, the shortest legal transfer an airline can sell.
 Only 7 set a higher floor, and the lowest legal number in the data is 25 minutes.

-Last verified Jun 2026 against official Polarsteps and Google Maps pages.
 App features and pricing change without notice; confirm with the developer before purchasing.
-See our research methodology.